 Rather than focusing on the enunciation of specific sounds or words, I want to encourage playing with sound and making a variety of sounds.
 It is amazing how an inexpensive plastic toy ‘Echo’ microphone can encourage a child to sing, make sound effects and speak.
 I pick up an Echo Mic and put the other one on the table.
 Before long, we are both singing The Alphabet Song or The Wheels on the Bus or Happy Birthday.
 I hate to think what we sound like but progress is progress and the plastic ‘Echo” microphone has helped us along the way.

 As we work toward improved verbal communication, I want to ensure that my student has a rich listening or receptive vocabulary as well as a large speaking or expressive vocabulary so I want to provide him with repeated meaningful encounters with words.
 I want him to hear and know colors, numbers, positional words (over, under, beside, inside) and nouns (windows, doors, wheels, roof, trees, flowers, bricks, fences, house, car, truck, steering wheel).
 Of course, I turn to my favourite toy.
-Ever.
 Each day I arrive with a bucket of Lego .
-We build houses and towers, we look for small bricks and blue bricks and yellow, white, red, black and blue bricks.
+We build houses and towers, we look for small bricks and blue bricks and yellow, white, red, and black bricks.
 We add windows and doors, stairs and roofs.
 And I talk about everything we do.
 I chat constantly and now he chimes in.

 From the start, we have played Tic Tac Toe.
 I made a laminated game board (that includes a letter of the alphabet in each square) and I use Xs and Os from a dollar store game.
 When we first played, his job was to say, “Your turn,” after he played his “O.” Now, he says the letter name in the box and a word that begins with the letter, “C is for Cat.”
 He also says, “Your turn, ” and “I win!”
 He has never tired of this simple game.
 When we first started, he said very little.
 Now, it is a constant exchange of short sentences and the joy of communicating about a shared activity.